karpathy/nanoGPT/README.md

 # nanoGPT - with Fabric ⚡

-**This is Karpathy's nanoGPT repo with the addition of [Fabric](https://pytorch-lightning.readthedocs.io/en/latest/fabric/fabric.html).**
+**This is [Karpathy's nanoGPT](https://github.com/karpathy/nanoGPT) repo with the addition of [Fabric](https://pytorch-lightning.readthedocs.io/en/latest/fabric/fabric.html).**
-**Fabric is fast, lightweight, and scales your models without boilerplate code.**
+**Fabric the fast and lightweight way to scale your models without boilerplate code.**

+- Handles all the device logic for you
+- Easily switch from debugging on CPU to multi-GPU and multi-node training
+- Brings useful tools to build a trainer (callbacks, logging, checkpoints)

 **See [train_fabric.py](train_fabric.py)**

 ----